stan-dot/online-multiplayer-testground/src/games/argument-tree/argument.todo.md

+# UX
 - [ ] application before Christmas - https://ethics.ris.shef.ac.uk/ethics_applications/new
 - [ ] full CRUD wrt statements
 - [ ] a topic creation tool, behind enough XP https://adancewithbooks.wordpress.com/2019/09/22/a-small-list-of-trigger-warnings-you-can-use/
-- [ ] in support of functionality - need to add modigy callback, and the currently discussed item, callback to add new opposing or against nodes
+- [ ] modify callback, and the currently discussed item, callback to add new opposing or against nodes
 - [ ] add a context menu click handler to the chatbox with the option to add statements to the display
 - [ ] user menu - with account - possibly with LENS - keeping data on ipfs, not a database - or anonymous